Cheap Parking at the Airport and Beyond

-Because I booked online before leaving home, I got a deep discount on the standard rate.
+If you're going to be downtown, where it can get busy, consider booking parking online through a website like Park Whiz.
+You may get a deep discount on the standard rate.
 It always pays to shop for a parking space when you'll be in an expensive place.
 But don't do the shopping by driving around for 20 minutes.
 Go online, find a good location, and make your arrangements.

 Cheap Parking: Hotel Valet Service

 Hotel valet parking can be a great convenience, and there are budget travelers who are willing to pay for this service.